USF-BigDataLab/geopresence/README.md

 Evaluate [Count Min](https://en.wikipedia.org/wiki/Count–min_sketch) and [HyperLogLog++](https://en.wikipedia.org/wiki/HyperLogLog) for estimating the amount of points stored in each grid cell.

+After a warm-up period, if a particular point has a disproportionate amount of unique values then it should be split off into its own bitmap.

+How to determine "disproportionate?"
+* Coefficient of variation
+* One or two std devs from mean?

+How to integrate into query pipeline?
+Use point-in-polygon algorithm to determine if the sub-bitmap should be checked?

 ## Task 3: OpenStreetMap Data